 2014 Lynne F. Zielinski

 The Space Foundation arranges student tours at the annual Space Symposium.
-The Lockheed Martin Exhibit Center and Pavilion offer a glimpse into the most innovative current and future space technologies, while customized destination booth visits give students and educators opportunities to learn from Space Foundation Corporate Member companies.
+The Lockheed Martin Exhibit Centers North and South offer a glimpse into the most innovative current and future space technologies, while customized destination booth visits give students and educators opportunities to learn from Space Foundation Corporate Member companies.